frequently asked questions

 We provide coffee and pastries on arrival and bottled water and snacks in the snowcats throughout the day.
 For lunch we serve a delicious three-course meal prepared by our chefs at our Alpine Hut.

 Please advise us if you have any dietary requirements.
-We also have a range of wine, beer, non-alcoholic beverages and hot drinks available.
+We also have a range of wine, beer, non-alcoholic beverages and hot drinks available during lunch.

 Guest and guide safety is our number one consideration.
 Our hosts and guides are chosen for their qualifications, experience and knowledge to ensure our operations run safely and smoothly.

 Our terrain is managed as a ski area and a safety management plan is implemented to minimise hazards and operate to industry best practice.
 Our cat-skiing patrollers travel and ski among our guests and provide advice and assistance to ensure an enjoyable and safe experience.

 Each day begins with a comprehensive safety briefing and provision of safety equipment including transceivers.
 Our staff run over the safety around the snowcats, loading and unloading procedures as well as our terrain and guest safety management and how the day will run.

 The Soho Basin ski area is located on Crown estate which is leased to Soho Property Limited.
 In turn, Soho Ski Area Limited (“SSAL”) holds a Crown Recreation Permit over the Soho ski area.
 SSAL is responsible for guests and invitees to the area.